 This STAR Plan updates the previous plan and provides a new five-year strategic research and demonstration framework to move the transit industry forward.
-Key components of the research plan include conducting enabling research on safe, equitable, and effective transit automation deployments, demonstrating nearly-market-ready prototype technologies in real-world settings, and learning from and sharing knowledge with the transit stakeholder community.
+Key components of the research plan include conducting enabling research on automated transit buses, demonstrating nearly-market-ready prototype technologies in real-world settings, and learning from and sharing knowledge with the transit stakeholder community.